 Marriage isn’t a one-way express ticket to a happily ever after.
 It is a road that is continuously in construction.
 New paths are created, but there will always be bumps up ahead.
 Sometimes you’re left facing with a dead-end and with no way of knowing where to go or what to do.

 In relationships, conflicts are inevitable.
-However, when not adequately dealt with, it can cause a lot of stress on the marriage, threatening its stability.
+However, when not adequately dealt with, it can cause a lot of stress on the marriage, to the point that you bite the bullet and try counseling platforms (e.g., BetterHelp).
 Challenging and stressful issues will arise, and it is essential to know the causes behind it and how it affects a marriage.

 Causes Of Stress In A Marriage